lunarmodules/ldoc/docs/doc.md

 This is then styled with `ldoc.css`.
 Currently the template and stylesheet is very much based on LuaDoc, so the results are mostly equivalent; the main change that the template has been more generalized.
 The default location (indicated by '!') is the directory of `ldoc.lua`.

 You may customize how you generate your documentation by specifying an alternative style sheet and/or template, which can be deployed with your project.
 The parameters are `--style` and `--template`, which give the directories where `ldoc.css` and `ldoc.ltp` are to be found.
 If `config.ld` contains these variables, they are interpreted slightly differently; if they are true, then it means 'use the same directory as config.ld'; otherwise they must be a valid directory relative to the ldoc invocation.

 An example of fully customized documentation is `tests/example/style`: this is what you could call 'minimal Markdown style' where there is no attempt to tag things (except emphasizing parameter names).
-The narrative ought to be sufficient, if it is written appropriately.
+The narrative alone _can_ to be sufficient, if it is written appropriately.

 Of course, there's no reason why LDoc must always generate HTML. `--ext` defines what output extension to use; this can also be set in the configuration file.
 So it's possible to write a template that converts LDoc output to LaTex, for instance.
+The separation of processing and presentation makes this kind of new application possible with LDoc.

 ## Internal Data Representation